 Earlier I mentioned how your Apple Card purchases affect the way it displays in Wallet.
 While it’s kind of a cool idea, when you reflect on the personal finance lesson behind it, I’m a bit conflicted.
 Sure the idea of a “clean slate” makes sense, but Apple promotes the card with images of the colorful edition.
 So you need to spend more and in different categories to make your card as pretty as possible?
 I’m mostly kidding and exaggerating the impact this could have but I do think it is interesting to note nonetheless.

 It’s certainly not out of the ordinary for credit card apps and sites to show info about your transactions — but what makes the Apple Card rare is how it displays all of this information in such an attractive manner.
 Akin to the experience Clarity Money provided, the Apple Card dashboard offers an aesthetically pleasing look at all of your purchases, complete with company logos, photos, and more.
 Additionally you can view what cashback percentages you earned on recent transactions.

 As I mentioned you can also sort transactions by category.
 To do this, you’ll first tap the Weekly Activity widget.
 Again, this type of experience is similar to some popular budgeting apps — the only difference being that there’s no way to set up actual budgets or get alerts when you’re nearing them.
 Still, the info that Apple Card provides and the way it’s presented is impressive.

 Linking to aggregation apps

 When I signed up for my card, my wife naturally asked, “where’s mine?”
 That’s actually a good question — which is what sent me looking into how to add her as an authorized user.
-Well it turns out that, at least for now, there is no way to do that.
-While that’s disappointing, it’s not entirely surprising since I’m not 100% sure how that would even work.
-Still, I hope they sort it out and add support for such a feature in the future.
+Well it turns out that, at that time, there was no way to do that.
+However, Apple corrected this with the debut of Apple Card Family Sharing.